Springtime Birding with David Sibley

 CURWOOD: Gee, I think that you probably just doubled my life list for around here.

 SIBLEY: I’m hearing a Northern Waterthrush singing in the bushes right there.
 That chirping sound descending in pitch.

 [CALLS OF NORTHERN WATERTHRUSH]

 CURWOOD: A Northern Waterthrush.
-Let’s look in your book.
+Let’s look at your book.
 Where are we to find a Northern Waterthrush?

 SIBLEY: It’s one of the warblers.
 So it’ll be...